felipevalencla/spanish-language-poor/README.md

 Curious about the validity of Audiard's statement, I decided to explore economic data to compare the wealth of French-speaking and Spanish-speaking countries.

-__The results showed that on average, francophone countries are actually poorer than Spanish-speaking ones.__
+__The results of the data visualization analysis showed that on average, francophone countries are actually poorer than Spanish-speaking ones.__

 ![GDP per capita over time by language](/plot1_en.png)
 ![GDP per capita over time by language with confidence intervals](/plot2_en.png)